-Juice It is DAY 10 of "Green Juicing With Omega" to celebrate our AMAZING Omega Juicer Giveaway.
+It's DAY 10 of "Green Juicing" to celebrate our amazing Juicer Giveaway.
 We have announced our first winner, and will pick another lucky recipient at the end of the week.
-Don't miss out on you chance to win one of FIVE Omega Vert VRT350 Masticating Juicers.
+Don't miss out on you chance to win one of five juicers.

 Now some words about your citrus fruits.